ghuiber/churn/churn_story.md

 ```
                  SVM    rF   KNN
 Calibration    0.001 0.006 0.685
-Discrimination 0.067 0.078 0.620
+Discrimination 0.067 0.078 0.029
 ```

 You will notice that my KNN scores are both entirely out of whack.
 Clearly, my attempt to replicate the defaults of `KNeighborsClassifier` in `sklearn.neighbors` failed miserably.
 But I did pretty well with the support vector classifier and the random forest, so I won't feel too bad.

-I concur with Eric that SVM beats rF on calibration, and rF beats SVM on discrimination, so the jury's still out.
-Just by eyeballing the two pictures above, my vote would go to SVM.
-I don't like that S pattern in rF.
-However, a comparison of the confusion matrices would endorse rF clearly.
-Both numbers on the main diagonal are larger in rF than they are in SVM.
+I agree with Eric that SVM beats rF on calibration, but rF both beats SVM on discrimination and shows a better confusiom matrix, with both numbers on the main diagonal larger than their SVM counterparts.
+So, I'd favor rF.
+The only thing I don't like about it is that S pattern in the rF picture.
+If you think of the distances between the bubbles and the red diagonal as errors, you'd want them to be random.

 My code is on [GitHub](https://github.com/ghuiber/churn/tree/Rversion).
 Fork it and let me know if you figure out how I managed to be so off on KNN.
 Here's my session info: